HenriN315/Portfolio/final-part-2.md

 ### On missing data visualization drafts
 I have no current visualizations for kelp disappearance.
 However, I have properly processed and sorted approximately 83 million data entries over 40 years on kelp biomass.
 Because of the extremely large data files, using these entries has proven time-consuming (7 hours for basic sorting).
-But, now that all the data are sorted, there I will be able to show the disappearance of kelp forests since the beginning of the sea star wasting disease endemic.
+But, now that all the data are cleaned and sorted, I will be able to show the disappearance of kelp forests since the beginning of the sea star wasting disease endemic.

 ## Protocol for Interviews
 For each interview, I shared with them the draft of my shorthand page, with visualizations.
 I let them read the parts that were more fleshed out, and stopped them when there were places with missing context.
 I explained a bit about the context overall, but I did not explicitly tell them what the maps/graphics were representing because I wanted to hear from them what they thought they were about.